-(28) The claimant left after being reprimanded.
+(21) The claimant left because of dissatisfaction with the work environment.

 A voluntary leaving of employment requires an intention to terminate the employment relationship accompanied by an overt act of carrying out that intention.
 Local Lodge #1426 v.
 Wilson Trailer, 289 N.W.2d 608, 612 (Iowa 1980).
 The claimant's intention to voluntarily leave work was evidenced by her words and actions.
 She told the employer she was leaving and quit work.
-When an employee quits work after having been reprimanded, her leaving is without good cause attributable to the employer.
-The claimant left work after having been reprimanded.
+When an employee quits work because she is dissatisfied with the work environment, her leaving is without good cause attributable to the employer.
+The claimant left work because she did not like her work environment.
 Her leaving was without good cause attributable to the employer.
-The claimant left work after having been reprimanded without good cause attributable to the employer.
 The claimant voluntarily quit without good cause attributable to the employer.
 Benefits are denied.

 The unemployment insurance law requires benefits be recovered from a claimant who receives benefits and is later denied benefits even if the claimant acted in good faith and was not at fault.
 However, a claimant will not have to repay an overpayment when an initial decision to award benefits on an employment separation issue is reversed on appeal if two conditions are met: (1) the claimant did not receive the benefits due to fraud or willful misrepresentation, and (2) the employer failed to participate in the initial proceeding that awarded benefits.
-In addition, if a claimant is not required to repay an overpayment because the employer failed to participate in the initial proceeding for the overpaid benefits.
+In addition, if a claimant is not required to repay an overpayment because the employer failed to participate in the initial proceeding, the employer's account will be charged for the overpaid benefits.
 Iowa Code section 96.3-7-a, -b.